Thunder Sounds

 Understanding Each Other's Curse

 What I am about to share is likely to strike some of you as controversial.
 Not because of how I interpret the Word of God in arriving at this, but because of how you have been taught to look at the subject by modern, secular culture.
-I suggest to you that the modern view is sundered from reality and leads to dysfunction in relationships and the psychological dissonance involved in the perception of gender today.
+I suggest to you that the modern view is sundered from reality and leads to dysfunction in relationships and the psychological dissonance involved in the perception of gender we see today.

 What is the essential biblical truth in this matter?
 Biological males and females are different from each other both physically and psychologically.